 Sitting isn’t the only issue though.
 Lower back pain can also be caused by poor posture, sleeping on your stomach, exercising with incorrect form, wearing the wrong shoes, and arching your back when you stand.

 If some of your bad habits are causing your back to hurt, work on changing them.
 If you feel your lower back when you exercise, check in with your form.
-Muscle imbalances will still exaggerate the pain the pain though, so it is still important to fix them with corrective exercise.
+Muscle imbalances will still exaggerate the pain though, so it is still important to fix them with corrective exercise.
 Even with perfect form, if your muscles are out of whack… your will feel pain.

 Try the corrective exercise routine: